I, the Jury (1953 film): Plot

 Angered that Mike is taking the law into his own hands, Pat waits until the next day to release him from jail.
 Mike then gives him Kalecki's gun and they later search Kalecki's safe-deposit box, which is filled with stolen vintage European jewelry.
 The detectives now realize that Jack must have been investigating Kalecki and Kines, who had been fencing stolen jewelry from Europe for years.
 A police analyst determines that although all four murders were committed by the same weapon, it was not Kalecki's gun.
 Knowing that Myrna was once a jewel thief, Pat now suspects that she may have been influenced by Kalecki to murder her fiancé.

 As before, Mike confides in Charlotte, with whom he has fallen in love, and tells her he believes that Kines worked the college campuses to recruit new thieves for Kalecki.
-When Pat learns that Myrna is drunk in a bar, he sends Mike and Charlotte to retrieve her, and they take the drunken woman to Charlotte's apartment to sober up.
+When Pat learns that Myrna is drunk in a bar, he sends Mike and Charlotte to retrieve her, and they take her to Charlotte's apartment to sober up.
 After Mike leaves, however, Charlotte injects Myrna with sodium pentothal and questions her about Jack, but Myrna is too disoriented to respond.
 Meanwhile, Mike is beaten up by Kalecki's thugs at his office, but he turns the tables on them and they are eventually arrested; however, they reveal no new information when questioned.
 When Myrna is found dead in the street from a hit and run accident, the medical examiner finds the needle mark on her arm, prompting Pat to assume that she had returned to drug use.
 Mike then realizes that Charlotte murdered Myrna, and surmises that Charlotte found out about the jewelry racket during a hypnosis session with Kines and that she plans to take over Kalecki's business.
 Mike waits for Charlotte in her apartment and levels his accusations at her.
 Charlotte pretends to try to seduce him, but is, unknown to Mike, reaching for a hidden gun as she embraces him.
 Mike then kills her.